ChloeL01/CP3407-assignment/README.md

 * [Miro board](https://miro.com/app/board/uXjVMvIweeY=/?share_link_id=43328664625) for brainstorming
 * [Kanban board](https://github.com/users/ChloeL01/projects/1/views/1) for keeping track of progress

-The following is the list of items, which are required to be completed.

 ## How to submit [You may delete this before submitting]